uchicago-voth/MSCG-release/README_lammps.txt

 4. There is no need to install MS-CG if you only wish to use it from LAMMPS.

-5. Create two soft links in this dir (lib/mscg) to the MS-CG src directory.
-E.g if you built MS-CG in this dir:
+5. A soft link in this dir (lib/mscg) to the MS-CG src directory.
+E.g if you built MS-CG in the src dir:
       % ln -s src includelink

-      % ln -s src liblink
-    These links could instead be set to the include and lib directories created by a MS-CG install, e.g.
-      % ln -s /usr/local/include includelink
-      % ln -s /usr/local/lib liblink
+6. Modify your LAMMPS Makefile to include -std=c++11 on the CCFLAGS line

 -----------------